aws-ia/terraform-aws-eks-blueprints/docs/add-ons/crowdstrike-falcon.md

 ## Example

 You will call the `falcon` module similar to how you would call any other terraform module.

-The [module documentation](https://github.com/CrowdStrike/terraform-kubectl-falcon) provides a list of all the inputs and outputs.
+A full end to end example of using the `falcon` module with `eks_blueprints` can be found in the [examples](https://github.com/CrowdStrike/terraform-kubectl-falcon/tree/v0.1.0/examples/aws-eks-blueprint-example) directory of the `falcon` module.

 ```hcl
 #---------------------------------------------------------------